RooCMS/RooCMS/structure.md

 # RooCMS project structure

 This document describes the organization of files and directories in the RooCMS project.
+The project follows a modular architecture with clear separation of concerns and enterprise-level features.

 ## 🏠 Root directory